sr320/course-fish270/Week_3.md

+#Week 3
+- FEEDING IN VERTEBRATES
+- Osmoregulation and excretion
+- EXAM

+---

 #7.
 FEEDING IN VERTEBRATES

 - Note: Because we haven’t talked much about fishes and vertebrates in this class, I think we should introduce some important facts.